-Broussonetia papyrifera, the paper mulberry, is an exotic invasive plant which can quickly colonize disturbed areas throughout Florida.
+Broussonetia papyrifera, the paper mulberry, is an invasive plant which can quickly colonize disturbed areas throughout Florida.
 Furthermore, its tremendous range shows its ability to thrive in various climates throughout the world.
 Paper mulberry spreads by means of its 1.5–2.0 cm fruits which are transported significant distances by local wildlife.
 This also enables it to enter and colonize gaps deep within an undisturbed area.
 Once established, paper mulberry then spreads from its root system, forming dense thickets which are often thirty feet across.

-In Ghana, paper mulberry is only an occasional plant along the roadsides leading to Bobiri Forest, however, across the continent in Uganda, throughout the Mabira forest preserve, paper mulberry has become a dominant plant along many of the forests paths, roads, and edges, and has even begun to show up well into the forest (Morgan pers. obs 2004).
+In Ghana, paper mulberry is only an occasional plant along the roadsides leading to Bobiri Forest, however, across the continent in Uganda, throughout the Mabira forest preserve, paper mulberry has become a dominant plant along many of the forest paths, roads, and edges, and has even begun to show up well into the forest (Morgan pers. obs 2004).

 In Florida, paper mulberry is now known from Dade County in the south, to Duval in the north, and Santa Rosa in the west.
 With a little searching, it's not unlikely that it will be found in nearly every county in the state.
 Nationwide, the prognosis is just as bleak.
 Paper mulberry has invaded the forest parks around New York City, and has been seen as far north as Massachusetts and Vermont.
 To the west it has now reached Texas and Oklahoma, and even parts of Kansas.
 In total 29 states including Hawaii have recorded paper mulberry as escaping (Figure 1).
 Due to our mild winters and relatively open canopied hammock vegetation, Florida appears to be quite susceptible to further invasions by this nuisance.

-Paper mulberry has been evaluated using the IFAS Status Assessment of Non-Native Plants in Florida's Natural Areas (IFAS Invasive Species Working Group 2008).
+Paper mulberry has been evaluated using the UF/IFAS Status Assessment of Non-Native Plants in Florida's Natural Areas (IFAS Invasive Species Working Group 2008).
 In all Florida zones this species is thought to cause low ecological impacts, although the assessment is incomplete because of insufficient expert opinion.
 In all zones, paper mulberry is thought to have a high potential for spread with evidence of range expansion in northern and southern counties.
 It is recommended that paper mulberry be planted with caution throughout Florida and managed to prevent escape.

 Paper mulberry is generally an 8 to 10 meter high large shrub or small tree with a mounded appearance as the older, taller stems are towards the middle of the plant.
 Its leaf scars are in an alternate pattern although on occasion they are opposite as well.
 Paper mulberry is deciduous, and in winter can be identified by its conical buds, prominent stipule scars, and very hairy reddish brown twigs.